Lobster, Norway, Langoustine, Dublin Bay prawn or scampi

 Stock area — West Scotland (North Minch)

-Nephrops populations in this area are at healthy levels but fishing mortality has been increasing and needs to be monitored closely.
+Nephrops populations in this area are at healthy levels.

 Nephrops fisheries are managed mainly using area restrictions, a total allowable catch, effort restrictions and technical measures.
 However, these areas are often too large to manage Nephrops effectively.
 This has historically resulted in fishing vessels concentrating their effort on favoured fishing grounds in a largely uncontrolled way, leading to overfishing and depletion of some Nephrops populations in the past, like in the Farn Deeps.
 Therefore, scientists advise that management should be implemented at the functional unit (FU) level.